Flora-King/Project2/README.md

 The Fancy Trivia website was deployed in GitHub under the repository name Project2.

-* I created a github project, and followed provided instructions to apply the Code institute template
+* I created a github project, called it PROJECTS2 , and followed provided instructions to apply the Code institute template
-* Once the project finished rendering, i proceeded to write code for PROJECTS2 in gitpod
+* Once the project finished rendering, i proceeded to write code in gitpod

 To publish/deploy my project, i followed these steps:
 1 navigate to github